Ashbridge's Bay

 Ashbridges Bay is a bay and park in Toronto, Ontario, Canada.
 It is located along Lake Shore Boulevard next to Woodbine Beach in the Beaches.
 The Martin Goodman Trail and boardwalk run through the park along the bay.
 The boardwalk runs 3 km from Ashbridges Bay in the west to the R. C. Harris Water Treatment Plant in the east along Lake Ontario.
 It was once part of the marsh that lay east of Toronto Islands and Toronto Harbour.

 History

+Namesake

 The bay is named for Sarah Ashbridge, a British loyalist from Philadelphia whose family once lived nearby on a farm.
 It was once a five square kilometre marsh on the Don River delta and one of the largest wetlands in Eastern Canada.

 A breakwall formed on the western end with an outlet into Toronto Bay.

+Fisherman’s Island and reclamation

+Unwin Avenue follows the former sandbar or chain of islands once called Fisherman’s Island that once sheltered the bay from the western end of the current Inner Portlands to beyond Leslie Street to near Woodbine Avenue where an outlet once existed.
+During its existence as the sandbar was home fishing community (fish huts and homes) along with St. Nicholas Anglican Church, a school as well as 35 homes from 1911 to 1924.
+Historically it was a sandbar peninsula when Toronto Islands was still linked as 5.5 mi long by 0.25 mi wide landform.

-Before the 1900, the bay was used to obtain ice during the winter months and stopped after the bay became polluted to the point the water became unsafe:
+Before 1900, the bay was used to obtain ice during the winter months.
+These operations stopped after the bay became polluted to the point the water became unsafe: